adamnemecek/SBFrames/README.md

 A Frame represents a 3d spatial position and orientation in a cartesian coordinate system.
 One frame is designated as the 'base frame'.
 Other frames are formed by a translation (by position) and a rotation (by orientation) from a 'parent' frame.
 Frames are built upon frames, ultimately recursing back down to the 'base frame'.
-Note: even the 'base frame' has a parent (itself), a position (zero) and an orientation (identity) - this is an implementation convenience to avoid Optional types for `frame`, `position` and `orientation` properties.

 Importantly a `Frame` is a reference type and is mutable, in some limited ways.
 The mutability implies that if frame X changes to a different physical location, then all child